steedos/help/en-us/README.md

 - **Get access to your business anytime and anywhere.** With the system, you can query and dispose your business just using your mobile phone.

 Steedos is a piece of cloud enterprise application software, similar to an enterprise mailbox.
 With no need for a server of your own, you can use Steedos by opening the explorer.
 Before running the software to go through the  approval process, you need to take the steps as follows:
- 1. create a Steedos account;
+ 1. Create a Steedos account;
- 2. create an enterprise workspace;
+ 2. Create an enterprise workspace;
- 3. invite your colleagues to the workspace you created.
+ 3. Invite your colleagues to the workspace you created.

 - [Steedos workflow Guide](workflow/README.md)